← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Why Single-Market Concept Testing Fails Globally

 The implicit assumption — that what works in the US works everywhere — is disproven by cross-market research more often than it is confirmed.
+In our experience running multi-market concept tests, fewer than 35% of US-validated concepts test equivalently strong in their second and third markets without adaptation.
 Common failure patterns:

 • Trust framework differences: US consumers trust brand claims and social proof.
 German consumers trust technical specifications.
-Japanese consumers trust institutional endorsement.
+Japanese consumers trust institutional endorsement (industry certifications, established partners, regulator approvals).
 Concept stimuli must match the trust framework.
+A trust-light concept that wins in the US can lose in Germany not because the product is less trustworthy but because the stimulus does not include the proof points German consumers look for.

 Running Multilingual Concept Tests